This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Set your timer to 5 minutes earlier than what the recipe calls for.
 All ovens are different, so it’s best to set your timer early and check your cupcakes.
 Insert a toothpick in the center to see if a few moist crumbs cling to it, which means they are done.
 Wet batter means leave it in a few minutes longer.
 Overbaking your cupcakes will results in a tough, dry cupcake.
 So it’s best to check a little bit earlier.

-Once you have taken them out of the oven, remove them from the pan and allow to cool on a cooling rack.
+Once you have taken them out of the oven, let them rest for only about 5 minutes then remove them from the pan and allow to cool on a cooling rack.
 They will continue to bake if left inside the pan and this can take a perfectly baked cupcake to a overbaked dried out cupcake in the end.

 It’s tempting to want to frost right away but be warned.
 Frosting a cupcake that hasn’t completely cooled can result in a frosting disaster.
 So allow to cool on your counter for a couple hours before you attempt to slather in buttercream.